-Replacing the air hose connectors
+Replacing the air hose quick release connectors

-Each of the four connectors on the side of the Control Unit can be removed and replaced in the event of damage or breakage.
-In the event of more significant damage to the external plate that houses the four connectors, proceed to the Connector Plate Replacement procedure.
+Both the male and/or female quick release connectors on the side of the Control Unit can be removed and replaced in the event of damage or breakage.

+Single connectors can be unscrewed and replaced in the event of individual damage.
+For more significant damage to the connector plate, or when damaged connector cannot be removed, the Connector Plate should be replaced.
+Proceed to the Connector Plate Replacement procedure.